What Is HDR?

 What is HDR?

-HDR is one of the most exciting display technologies to be realized in recent years.
-Alongside higher refresh rates and resolutions, it's a truly-beautifying technique that can have a dramatic effect on how the TV, movies, and games you watch and play, look and feel.
-At it's most basic level, HDR just makes things look better.
-Colors pop more and whites and blacks are far starker.
+High Dynamic Range, or HDR, is one of the most exciting display technologies to be realized in recent years.
+Alongside higher refresh rates and resolutions, it's a truly beautifying technique that can have a dramatic effect on how the TV, movies, and games you watch and play, look and feel.
+Where the traditional dynamic range of a TV’s brightness and contrast can describe the extreme capabilities of what it can display, high dynamic range expands those extremes to give TVs and monitors access to much more vibrant colors, much starker whites, and much darker blacks.

-What does HDR mean?
+What Does HDR Mean?

 HDR stands for High Dynamic Range and is distinct from standard dynamic range, or SDR, from its use of a wider gamma curve.
 That's the information embedded in an image or video for how bright it should be at any given point on the display.